History of Dewey Decimal Classification (DDC)

 400 Language 410 Linguistics 420 English & Old English languages 430 German & related languages 440 French & related languages 450 Italian, Romanian & related languages 460 Spanish & Portuguese languages 470 Latin & Italic languages 480 Classical & modern Greek languages 490 Other languages |

-The Third Summary: contains thousand sections.
+The Third Summary contains a thousand sections.
 The third digit in each three-digit number indicates the section.
-Thus 530 is used for general works on physics, 531 for classical mechanics, 532 for fluid mechanics, 533 for gas mechanics.
+Thus, 530 is used for general works on physics, 531 for classical mechanics, 532 for fluid mechanics, and 533 for gas mechanics.
 Arabic numerals are used to represent each class in the DDC.
 A decimal point follows the third digit in a class number, after which division by ten continues to the specific degree of classification needed.

 DDC Relative Index:

-Relative index is appended to the schedules of book classification.
-It is the most important feature of this scheme; arranged in an alphabetical order and aims to include all topics expressed or implied in the main tables together with every likely synonym.
-Theindex is comprehensive one but exhaustive.
-The topics whichare further sub-divided inthe table are entered in the bold face type.
-The specific items in the sub-divisions areentered directly under their own name.
-The index is relative in the sense that each phaseof the subject is noted.
-If a topic is treated intwo or more classes, the number it takes ineach group is taken.
-The use of the index is not limited to locating topic in the tables, ithas equal value in locating topic on the shelves and in fact the reader’s key to the shelfarrangement in every library in which the DDC is being used.
+The relative index is appended to the schedules of book classification.
+It is the most important feature of this scheme; it is arranged alphabetically, and it aims to include all topics expressed or implied in the main tables together with every likely synonym.
+The index is comprehensive but exhaustive.
+The topics further sub-divided in the table are entered in the boldface type.
+The specific items in the sub-divisions are entered directly under their name.
+The index is relative in that each phase of the subject is noted.
+If a topic is treated in two or more classes, the number it takes in each group is taken.
+The use of the index is not limited to locating topics in the tables; it has equal value in locating topics on the shelves and in fact the reader’s key to the shelf arrangement in every library in which the DDC is being used.

 Revision of the Scheme:

-The main method of revision has been the result of publication of new editions.
+The main method of revision has resulted from the publication of new editions.
 Revisions usually take the following forms: Expansion, Relocation, and Reduction and Phoenix schedules.
 The last form is the most far-reaching form of revision.
-However, “DDC & Decimal Classification: additions, notes and decision’ is a beneficial means by which modifications can be announced in advance of a forthcoming latest edition.
+However, “DDC & Decimal Classification: additions, notes and decision’ is a beneficial means by which modifications can be announced before a forthcoming latest edition.

 References: (This document is collected from materials available from online/web and organize here for LIS students)